-One of the most serious decades for the developement of tango music was from 1926 from the invention of the electric microphone until around 1940 when the standard of precise recording with 78rpm was finally established together with the widely accepteance of the modern chamber key of A'=440hz.
+One of the most important decades in tango music was from the time from the invention of the electric microphone 1926 until around 1940 when the standard of 78rpm was finally established.
+It was also then when the modern chamber key of a'=440hz was widely accepted.

 - The tuning of